|

 and Mozart to Vaughan Williams and Michael Tippett, is usually

 performed with professional orchestras and soloists of a high calibre.
-A complete list of the main works which we have

-performed is on the Past Concerts page.
+performed is on the

 |